 Hostels generally operate in a more fuel-efficient way than hotels do, so try to travel in a communal way where ever you can.

 Couchsurfing is perhaps the ultimate way to travel efficiently.
 It might also be the best way to live like a local and truly experience the place you are visiting.
 I haven’t done this yet but will try it soon – why not!
+I guess it could be awkward if approached with a bad attitude but if you are travelling with a closed mind, are you getting the most out of your trip?
 Check out the Couchsurfing website here.

 Offset your carbon

 Some environmental champions say that offsetting you carbon doesn’t tackle the reductions that we need to achieve and they are right.
+It is a reactive correction, not a method of prevention.
 It does demonstrate some mindfulness however.

-As a result I have decided to offset every trip I make and for my next trip to Italy in December I have offset the carbon as you can see below.
-I am still going to strive to hit my 5 tons per year target however.
+As a result I have decided to offset every trip I make and for my next trip to Italy in December I have offset the carbon as you can see from this certificate.
+I must still strive to hit my 5 tons per year target however, and do feel like this is a bit of a cop out.